Webtech Learning™ – A Web Education Academy

 Partials

 You can create partial Sass files that contain little snippets of CSS that you can include in other Sass files.
 This is a great way to modularize your CSS and help keep things easier to maintain.
 A partial is simply a Sass file named with a leading underscore.
-You might name it something like _partial.scss
+You might name it something like _partial.scss.
+The underscore lets Sass know that the file is only a partial file and that it should be generated into a CSS file.
+Sass partials are used with the @import directive.

 Import